 - Designed for only 1.5 feet deep

-4. Simply Ponds 2100 Kit – A Budget Friendly Kit
+4. Simply Ponds 2100 – A Budget Friendly Package

 The Simply Pond 2100 Pond Kit is the cheapest Koi Pond kit on this list.
 It provides a good mix of quality and value in this package.
 They mix high quality brands like Savio in the waterfall filter and use cheaper parts on the pump and skimmer.
 Because you purchase this package from Half Off Ponds, you have one source of warranty claims for all your equipment purchased, which helps balance out this kit from say the Savio or Aquascape kits who could make the same claims.